anuprulez/similar_galaxy_workflow/README.md

 - Add_a_column1 > cut1 > addValue (label)
 - so on ...

-The last item in each such paths is the label (or category) of the previous sequence (of tools).
+The last item in each such path is a label (or category) of the previous sequence (of tools) which means that this label should be in the predicted set of next tools for that sequence.
 For example, "pileometh > Remove beginning 1" is a training sample and its label is "Add_a_column1".
 Following this way, each path is divided into training samples (a tool or a sequence of tools) and their labels.
 The logic behind this breking up of a workflow is to make the classifier learn that if we are at a stage "pileometh > Remove beginning 1" of creating a workflow, the next tool would be "Add_a_column1".
 A similar approach is used for predicting next word in sentences.

-To feed the input training samples (smaller parts of workflows) into the neural network, we need to convert them into vectors (neural networks understand vectors and not words or text).
-Here, we draw an analogy between our smaller sequences from workflows and smaller parts of sentences (in English for example).
-They are similar - sentences in a language like in English and our smaller sequences as both make sense only when their components (tools in our case and words in sentences) are arranged in a particular order.
+Here, we can draw an analogy between our smaller sequences from workflows and smaller parts of sentences (in English for example).
+They are similar - sentences in a language like in English (`I → want → to → go → to → Berlin`) and our smaller sequences (`filter1 → grouping1 → addvalue → join1`) as both make sense only when their components are arranged in a particular order.

+To feed these input training samples (smaller parts of workflows) into the neural network, we need to convert them into vectors (neural networks understand vectors and not words or text).
 In order to convert them into vectors, we create a list of unique nodes (tools) and assign them unique integers (let's call them an id for each node).
-Now, we take a training sample and identify its nodes and take the respective ids and arrange these integers in the same order.
-For example, let's take this small dummy workflow - `filter1 → grouping1 → addvalue → join1 → add_a_column1`
+Now, we take a training sample and identify its nodes, take their respective ids and arrange these integers in the same order as the original tool sequence.
+For example, let's take this small dummy workflow:

-let's create a dictionary:
+`filter1 → grouping1 → addvalue → join1 → add_a_column1`

+Let's create a dictionary mapping a unique integer to each tool:
-{ "addvalue": 1, "add_a_column1": 2, "filter1": 3, "join1": 4, "grouping1": 5 }
+`{ "addvalue": 1, "add_a_column1": 2, "filter1": 3, "join1": 4, "grouping1": 5 }`

-Now create a training sample - a vector for the workflow:
+Now, create a training sample - a vector for the workflow:
-`filter1 → grouping1 → addvalue → join1` (training sample)
+- `filter1 → grouping1 → addvalue → join1` (training sample)
-`add_a_column1` (a label for the above part of workflow)
+- `add_a_column1` (a label for the above part of workflow)

-`[ 0, 0,......,0, 3, 5, 1, 4 ]` (0s are added to make up for the maximum length of the input data).
+- `[ 0, 0,......, 0, 3, 5, 1, 4 ]` (`0`s are added to make up for the maximum length of the input data).

-Now, its time for creating the label vector.
-It is multi-hot encoded vector which means that this vector is all zeros except for the position of the label.
+Now, it's time for creating the label vector.
+It is multi-hot encoded vector which means that this vector is all zeros except for the position(s) of the next tools.
+For example:

-`[ 0, 0, 1, 0, 0 ]` ("add_a_column1" has `2` as its position in the dictionary.
-So, `2nd` position has `1` and others are zero).
-If there are multiple labels for a training sample (which happens to be the case in this work, we add `1s` to all the positions of the corresponding labels).
+- `[ 0, 0, 1, 0, 0 ]` (a label vector for tool "add_a_column1" because its position value is `2` in the dictionary.
+So, the `3`rd index of the vector is `1` and others are zeros).

+If there are multiple labels for a training sample (which happens to be the case in this work), we add `1s` to all the positions of the corresponding labels).
+- `[ 0, 1, 1, 0, 1 ]` shows a multi-hot encoded label vector.

 We create training samples and their labels in this manner and feed them to the network.
 The first layer in the network is an embedding layer which learns a dense, low dimensional vector for each training sample which are largely sparse.
 These dense, low dimensional vectors are then fed into the LSTM layer.
 Dropout is added between layers in order to avoid overfitting which happens when the learning (prediction performance) becomes better on training data and stops/saturates on test (unseen) data.